Table of Contents:

-I would bet that most everyone has experienced one of these problems in their life if not in the last year.
+I would bet that almost everyone has experienced one of these problems in their life if not in the last year.
 Perhaps even last month.
 In this blog, I want to explain how remote presence technology can improve your life with less travel.
-Less travel leads to saving money, saving time, enhancing family relationships and helping to save the planet.
+Less travel leads to saving money, saving time, enhancing family relationships, and helping to save the planet.

-The Global Business Travel Association reported that $1.33 trillion dollars were spent on business travel in 2017.
+The Global Business Travel Association reported that 1.33 trillion dollars were spent on business travel in 2017.
 That number is expected to climb to $1.7 trillion by 2022.
 Just think of the cost savings if even a fraction of this travel spend was eliminated.
-Remote presence reduces the need to travel which reduces travel cost which reduces operating expenses which increase profits!
+Remote presence reduces the need to travel which reduces travel costs which reduce operating expenses which increases profits!

-In the CNN report, Dr Wendy Walsh, a California-based relationship expert and author, opined that business travel can negatively affect marriages.
+In the CNN report, Dr. Wendy Walsh, a California-based relationship expert, and author opined that business travel can negatively affect marriages.
 “The likelihood is too great that the partner who is traveling will have a great deal of separation anxiety and look for another attachment.”
-Walsh also believes an absent parent can be damaging for children.
-“Separations like these can cause amazing disruptions to their development as you’re training these kids to have insecure romantic relationships.”.
+Walsh also believes an absent parent can be damaging to children.
+“Separations like these can cause amazing disruptions to their development as you’re training these kids to have insecure romantic relationships”.
 While this certainly isn’t true for everyone, the effects can be challenging to family relationships.

-In a recent study by the United Nations aviation body, researchers found that airplane emissions of carbon dioxide will reach approximately 900 million metric tons in 2018 and is expected to reach 2.7 billion by 2050.
+In a recent study by the United Nations aviation body, researchers found that airplane emissions of carbon dioxide will reach approximately 900 million metric tons in 2018 and are expected to reach 2.7 billion by 2050.
 Carbon dioxide is a major greenhouse gas.
 However, in a new study by the Council on Clean Transportation, those United Nations estimates were found to be low.
-The CCT analyzed nearly 40 million flights around the world last year and determined that emissions from global air travel may be increasing more that 1.5 times as fast as the U.N. estimate.
+The CCT analyzed nearly 40 million flights around the world last year and determined that emissions from global air travel may be increasing more than 1.5 times as fast as the U.N. estimated.

 As I traveled 170,000 miles last year and approximately 1,000,000 miles in my career, I can speak from a place of experience.
 I have traveled to 47 of the 50 states and 18 countries on 3 continents.
 Most of this travel has been business related.
 Many people over the years have commented that it must be exciting to travel so much.
 While it certainly has had many benefits and has exposed me to many cultures, it hasn’t all been a bed of roses.

-If I had the opportunity to use remote presence technology earlier in my career, I would most likely have eliminated at least 30-40% of those trips.
-The results would be significant on my wealth, health, and family.
+If I had the opportunity to use remote presence for business travel earlier in my career, I would most likely have eliminated at least 30-40% of those trips.
+The results would be significant to my wealth, health, and family.
 Since many of these trips occurred while I owned businesses, I could have increased my profits leading to increased personal wealth.
 I suspect that I would have had fewer colds and illnesses from airborne germs.
 I certainly would have eaten healthier at home.
 And I would not have missed as many of my kid’s events as I did.

-This exciting remote presence technology has the potential to make the world a better place for both businesses and individuals.
+There are many exciting benefits of remote presence for business travel and it has great potential to make the world a better place for both businesses and individuals.
 A world where people can be happier in their relationships and businesses can thrive.
 How would you use this technology to make your world better?